• Skip to primary navigation

 • Greek yogurt - A lighter and healthier substitute than mayo or sour cream.

-• Parmigiano reggiano - Adds the signature sharp and rich flavor to the dip.
+• Parmigiano-Reggiano - Adds the signature sharp and rich flavor to the dip.

 • Light cream cheese - Along with yogurt, adds creaminess to the recipe.
 Light cream cheese provides the same creaminess as normal cream cheese but is healthier.